In the age of big data, smart TVs, and smartphones, general consumers are inundated with more data than ever before – they deserve smart dashboards.

-Taking inspiration from a smart TV and smartphone, these are the defining qualities of a smart dashboard:
+What is a smart dashboard, exactly?
+Taking inspiration from a smart TV and smartphone, these are the defining qualities of a smart data dashboard:

-Smart Drilldown – A dashboard drilldown should be more than a hyperlink that transports the user to another destination.
+Smart Drilldowns – A dashboard drilldown should be more than a hyperlink that transports the user to another destination.
 When a chart or gauge on a dashboard serves as a link to another tab or window, the user instantly loses the visual context of the original inquiry.
 That link becomes just another webpage rather than part of a dashboard.
-A smart drilldown should allow the user to filter down their data, while maintaining the context of original data point that is clicked on.
+A smart drilldown should allow the user to filter down their data while maintaining the context of the original data point that is clicked on.
 The destination is presented within the same frame as the origination widget or chart without displacing the rest of the dashboard.
 There must be a natural filtering of information depending upon which data point (or data row) the user-clicked on within a chart or data table.
-View an example here.

-Smart Analytics – A smart dashboard should have analytical capability easily comprehended and wielded by any non-technical user.
+Smart Analytics – A smart data dashboard should have analytical capability easily comprehended and wielded by any non-technical user.
 Such analytics interfaces should mask the underlying complexity, and still produce powerful results.
 An example would be utilizing simple slider-based what-if analytics.
 Much like a smartphone, the most sophisticated of technologies should be presented intuitively enough to be operated by a 10-year old, if not younger.
-View an example of a what-if analytics in a smart dashboard.

 Smart Infographics – A smart dashboard should extend beyond static images.
 Infographics are a powerful depiction of information in an easy to comprehend graphical style.
-A smart infographic takes it further – it can embed intelligence within an image, so that each portion of the image comes alive with user interaction and conveys information specific to the area of the image.
-View an example here for a smart infographic of a stadium.
+A smart infographic takes it further – it can embed intelligence within an image so that each portion of the image comes alive with user interaction and conveys information specific to the area of the image.

-Smart Displays – A smart dashboard should be able to carry a consistent visual experience across a range of display devices – a 50” LCD, a 14” laptop, a 9” tablet or a 5” smartphone.
-Much like our everyday interaction seamlessly changes between displays as we move from our office desk to a client meeting, a smart dashboard should be responsive and adjust its display proportion and deliver a consistent user-experience.
+Smart Displays – A smart data dashboard should be able to carry a consistent visual experience across a range of display devices – a 50” LCD, a 14” laptop, a 9” tablet or a 5” smartphone.
+Much like our everyday interaction seamlessly changes between displays as we move from our office desk to a client meeting, a smart dashboard should be responsive and adjust its display proportion and deliver a consistent user experience.
 A user should be able to shift their display devices (laptop to tablet to phone) without the need to re-comprehend the dashboard visuals.
-View an example here (visualize on your desktop or laptop, tablet and phone).

 If you implemented a dashboard solution that didn’t get an enthusiastic user-adoption, maybe it’s time to explore an upgrade to a smart dashboard platform.
 Many companies that adopted dashboard software as a part of a complex BI software implementation are using a technology platform that is potentially more than 10 years old.
 It’s older than the first flip-phone that you used!